department-of-veterans-affairs/va.gov-team/products/vet-transition-support/research/2024-10-user-testing-v2/conversation-guide.md

 - [ ] Step 2: Confirm the notetaker and any observers for the session

 ### Day of the session
-- [ ] Make sure you have the site link queued up to the “welcome” page.
+- [ ] Make sure you have the [v2 Figma prototype link](https://www.figma.com/proto/4J2vqMA2VY6wqgcjvhF2aT/v2-Prototype-Design?node-id=6007-18932&node-type=frame&t=vgmFBizBbqVw0xJw-1&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1) queued up to the “welcome” page.
 - [ ] Use [#feedback-backchannel](https://dsva.slack.com/messages/C40B45NJK/details/) in Slack for real-time feedback from observers.
 - [ ] Mute your Slack notifications.
 - [ ] Send out the [observer instructions](https://depo-platform-documentation.scrollhelp.site/research-design/Observer-guidelines.1622311177.html) to your observers (Slackbot will do this for you if you type "observer instructions" into [#feedback-backchannel](https://dsva.slack.com/channels/feedback-backchannel)).